Multimodal Data Integration for Oncology in the Era of Deep Neural Networks: A Review: Fundamentals of Multimodal Learning (MML)

-ML and DL techniques are pervasive and effective in oncology research \cite{correa2022multi}.
-Cahall \emph{et al.} \cite{cahall2019inception} used Inception modules on U-Net for brain tumor segmentation.
 Syed \emph{et al.} \cite{syed2021multi} used a Random Forest classifier to fuse radiology image representations learned from the singular value decomposition method with the textual annotation representation learned from the fastText algorithm for prostate and lung cancer patients.
-Liu \emph{et al.} \cite{liu2022hybrid} proposed a hybrid DL framework for combining breast cancer patients' genomic and pathology data using fully-connected (FC) network for genomic data, CNN for radiology data, and Simulated Annealing algorithm for late fusion.
-Multiview multimodal network (MVMM-Net) \cite{song2021multiview} combined two different modalities (low-energy and dual-energy subtracted) from contrast-enhanced spectral mammography images, each learned through CNN and late-fusion through FC network in breast cancer detection task.
-Yap \emph{et al.} \cite{yap2018multimodal} used a late-fusion method to fuse image representations from ResNet50 and clinical representations from random forest for a multimodal skin lesion classification task.
-An award-winning work \cite{ma2020brain} on brain tumor grade classification followed a late-fusion (concatenation) from CNNs on radiology and pathology images separately and classified using logistic regression algorithm.
+Liu \emph{et al.} \cite{liu2022hybrid} proposed a hybrid DL framework for combining breast cancer patients' genomic and pathology data using fully-connected (FC) network for genomic data, CNN for radiology data and a Simulated Annealing algorithm for late fusion.
+Multiview multimodal network (MVMM-Net) \cite{song2021multiview} combined 2 different modalities (low-energy and dual-energy subtracted) from contrast-enhanced spectral mammography images, each learned through CNN and late-fusion through FC network in breast cancer detection task.
+Yap \emph{et al.} \cite{yap2018multimodal} used a late-fusion method to fuse image representations from ResNet50 and clinical representations from a random forest model for a multimodal skin lesion classification task.
+An award-winning work \cite{ma2020brain} on brain tumor grade classification adopted the late-fusion method (concatenation) for fusing outputs from two CNNs (radiology and pathology images).